rhomobile/rhomobile-docs/docs/en/edge/guide/rhom_ruby.md

     # get records 21-40
     users = User.find(:all, :offset => 20, :per_page => 20)

-For convenience, there is a `paginate` method which emulates Rails' classic pagination syntax.
+The `paginate` method emulates Rails' classic pagination syntax.
 The default page size is 10.

-You can use `:conditions`, `:order` and `select` parameters, similarly to the `find` method.
+Use `:conditions`, `:order` and `select` parameters in a way similar to the `find` method:

     :::ruby
     # get first 10 records